-23andMe is finally allowed to tell you if you have the genes for Parkinsons
+23andMe is finally allowed to tell you if you have the genes for Parkinson’s

 - Hereditary hemochromatosis, an iron overload disorder; and

-- Hereditary thrombophilia, a blood clot disorder.
+- Hereditary thrombophilia, a blood-clot disorder.

 “Consumers can now have direct access to certain genetic risk information,” the FDA’s director of the Center for Devices and Radiological Health Jeffrey Shuren said in a statement.
 “But it is important that people understand that genetic risk is just one piece of the bigger puzzle, it does not mean they will or won’t ultimately develop a disease.”

 Showing you have an increased risk for a particular disease doesn’t mean you will get the disease, as Shuren said, but it is a point which led the FDA to ban 23andMe from offering this type of information previously.
-However, consumers may want to know if they need to take steps to prevent certain genetic diseases such as breast cancer and that is what these genetic health risk (GHR) tests intend to show.
-You may recall Angelina Jolie famously removed both her breasts to ensure she never got the disease after discovering she, like her mother, had the BRCA gene indicating she could develop breast cancer one day.
+However, consumers may want to know if they need to take steps to prevent certain genetic diseases, such as breast cancer, and that is what these genetic health risk (GHR) tests intend to show.
+You may recall Angelina Jolie famously had removed both her breasts to ensure she never got the disease after discovering she, like her mother, had the BRCA gene, indicating she could develop breast cancer one day.

-Information will be rolled out over time, according to a 23andMe spokesperson, but will start this month with Late-Onset Alzheimer’s Disease, Parkinson’s Disease, Hereditary Thrombophilia, Alpha-1 Antitrypsin Deficiency, and a new carrier status report for Gaucher’s Disease.
-Other tests will soon follow after, 23andMe tells TechCrunch.
+Information will be rolled out over time, according to a 23andMe spokesperson, but will start this month with Late-Onset Alzheimer’s Disease, Parkinson’s Disease, Hereditary Thrombophilia, Alpha-1 Antitrypsin Deficiency and a new carrier status report for Gaucher’s Disease.
+Other tests will soon follow, 23andMe tells TechCrunch.

 0